ShahnurIslam/Coursera_Getting_Data/Codebook.md

 - Each feature vector is a row on the text file.

 ### Script Description
-The script used in this repo is used to do the following:
+The R script saved in this repo is used to do the following:

 - Combine the training and testing datasets with the subject & activity datasets
 - Extract those features containing std and mean including subject & activity